Colorado Rockies Make Move To Help Bullpen Woes, Acquire Pat Neshek From Philadelphia Phillies

 The side-armed right-hander has an odd delivery that begins like a submarine pitcher’s, but finishes like that of a sidearmer.

 Neshek was a pitcher in high school with an over the shoulder, more conventional delivery.
-However, he was struck in the forearm with a baseball and while recovering from the injury he threw sidearm and also played shortstop.
+However, he was struck in the forearm with a baseball, and while recovering from the injury he threw sidearm and also played shortstop.

-Once the injury had healed he wasn’t able to go back to his old conventional delivery.
-Neshek’s release is more explosive than other sidearm pitchers and as a result he can throw harder than most of his peers with similar deliveries.
+Once the injury had healed, he wasn’t able to go back to his old conventional delivery.
+Neshek’s release is more explosive than other sidearm pitchers, and as a result he can throw harder than most of his peers with similar deliveries.

 Prior to his Tommy John surgery in 2007, Neshek’s sinking fastball could hit 96 MPH.
 Even now it sits around 91-92 MPH.
 His pitches are especially deceiving to right handers who have trouble following the pitch’s path due to his “special” delivery.

-It remains to be seen if the Rockies will make any other moves before the trade deadline but they now have a proven All-Star closer and a proven All-Star set-up man to get them through the late innings and, they hope, into October.
+It remains to be seen if the Rockies will make any other moves before the trade deadline, but they now have a proven All-Star closer and a proven All-Star set-up man to get them through the late innings and, they hope, into October.

 [Featured Image by Christian Petersen/Getty Images]